 - The near net shape is achieved even before the finishing of the product.
 Extra work on the product is avoided through aluminum die casting.
 Mechanical properties, however, if required, can be improved through treatments.

 Why should I opt for aluminum die casting services by Sunrise Metal?

-Sunrise metals provide elite die casting services that are applicable in almost every industry.
-Sunrise Metal provides fast solutions to every requirement.
+Sunrise metals is a professional aluminum die casting company in Shanghai, China.
+We provide elite aluminum die casting services that are applicable in almost every industry.
+Sunrise Metal provides fast aluminum die casting solutions upon your requirement.

 Whether it is the response time of our representative or the manufacturing of product, prototyping or production, Sunrise Metal believes in faster customer service.

 The most suitable solution will be provided to you.
 Engineers and designers at Sunrise Metal are working 24×7 to meet your needs with their services that include and are not limited to: